Thematic consultative seminar: History

-From July 11 to 12, 2005, the CPPCC held its first special consultation meeting to offer suggestions and advice on the formulation of the eleventh five-year plan and the long-term goals for 2020.
+From July 11 to 12, 2005, the CPPCC held its first special consultation meeting to offer suggestions and advice on the formulation of the 11th Five-Year Plan and the long-term goals for 2020.
 CPPCC Chairman Jia Qinglin attended the meeting and delivered a speech, pointing out that this special consultation meeting was a new form of political consultation activities carried out by the 10th CPPCC National Committee under the new situation, and was of great significance for exploring and promoting the institutionalization, standardization and proceduralization of the CPPCC's performance of its functions.

 Since then, the 10th and 11th CPPCC National Committees have held 11 special consultation meetings.
 Special consultation meetings and special policy-making Standing Committee meetings are the unique and important brands of the 10th and 11th CPPCC National Committees.
 The 12th CPPCC National Committee has increased the intensity of special policy-making Standing Committee meetings and special consultation meetings in accordance with the special content of consultation.
 Special consultation usually refers to "a form of consultation and discussion between the CPPCC and the heads of the government and relevant departments on an important issue in economic and social development, based on in-depth research, by providing a platform for the CPPCC organization and taking meetings as the main form."
 Since the 12th CPPCC National Committee, the special consultation of the CPPCC National Committee has been divided into two levels: the first level is the special policy-making Standing Committee meetings and special consultation meetings, and the second level is the biweekly consultation forum.